yifeifrank/LLM4R/README.md

 # LLM4R
-No code guide to use R
+No code guide to finish data project using LLMs and R